 I attempted to load some really low memory programs, such as Visual Boy Advance and gens, but neither showed up correctly.
-So I went for Star Trek 25th Anniversary, though as I have that DRM-free from GOG, it didn't load up through Steam's Big Picture Mode, nor did Simon The Sorcerer.
-With a sigh, and a desire to finally play it, I loaded up The Novelist.
+So I went for Star Trek 25th Anniversary, though as I have that DRM-free from GOG, it didn't load outlet before, I was so confused for several Google-free moments...